RobOntics/robontics.github.io/index.md

 **LIST OF TOPICS (partial)**

-Participants are invited to submit original extended abstract (2-4 pages + references) or papers (5-8 pages + references) on the topics of particular interest described above, but contributions are also welcome on topics such as:
+Participants are invited to submit original papers (5-8 pages + references) on the topics of particular interest described above, but contributions are also welcome on topics such as:

 - Foundational issues:
 	- Are there some ontological approaches better suited than others for autonomous robotics? why?